Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Results

-Next, we studied in more detail how the dynamical behavior of the system changes when system size and the initial state are varied.
+Next, we consider the behaviour of the system under the complete dynamics (\ref{eq:vonNeumann}-\ref{eq:continuous_u}) for $\tau_r>0$ and $\tau_f=0$ and studied in more detail how the dynamical behavior of the system changes when system size and the initial state are varied.
 Thus, we characterize the dynamics of our {\em quantum brain} architecture under different initial conditions defined over the population state of the qubit neuronal population.
-The first observation in this neuronal-qubit system is that, when the initial condition corresponds to an exactly symmetric semi-activation (data not shown), the system becomes indefinitely trapped in the same quantum state, independently of the system size $N$.
-In neurodynamic terms, population activity remains strictly stationary over time (without fluctuations), such that no transitions or oscillations among microstates emerge.
+The first observation in this neuronal-qubit system is that, when the initial condition corresponds to an exactly symmetric semi-activation, the collective activation remains strictly stationary at $\langle E(t)\rangle=1/2$, independently of the system size $N$, for $h=0$.
+This follows from the symmetry of the Hamiltonian under $m\to -m$, which ensures $\langle J_z(t)\rangle=0$ when the initial state is $|j,0\rangle$.
+Therefore, no oscillations are observed in the population activity.

 Secondly, we consider an initial state of population semi-activation, in which approximately (but not exactly) half of the neuronal qubits are excited, as illustrated in figure \ref{fig:1}.
 The temporal evolution of this fraction is denoted by $\langle E(t)\rangle$ .
-We have explored different network sizes but we illustrate here the cases $N=10$ (left panel) and $N=80$ (right apnel) for $\gamma=1$ and $g_0=0.05$.
+We have explored different network sizes but we illustrate here the cases $N=10$ (left panel) and $N=80$ (right panel) for $\gamma=1$ and $g_0=0.05$.
 In the figure we display the averaged fraction (or count) of excited neuronal qubits $\langle E(t)\rangle$ as a function of time, alongside the time course of synaptic efficacy $r(t)$.
 The temporal windows are adjusted to optimize the readability of dynamical regimes ranging from $0$ to $4000$ units for $N=10$, and from $0$ to $10000$ for $N=80$.

 The results of our study reveal a strong anticorrelation between $r(t)$ and $\langle E(t)\rangle$, similar to what is observed in biological systems: when population activity (the number of excited qubits) reaches its maximum, it leads to a reduction in synaptic efficacy, which subsequently reaches a relative minimum.
 Conversely, when the level of excited qubits is at its minimum, the synaptic efficacy recovers and attains its maximum value.